 The Energy Systems Laboratory has developed the Continuous Commissioning® process to improve comfort and performance using cost effective measures.
 CC® incorporates the best of retro-commissioning techniques into a process that has achieved superior performance in over 300 buildings around the globe.
 The objective of CC® is to produce a rapid payback while providing sustained improvement to building performance according to the facility’s actual use.

-The Energy Systems Laboratory and it’s Licensed Partners, Command Commisioning, HHS Associates, SSRCx, and TEESI have access to the tools, research and expertise that make the Continuous Commissioning® process effective.
+The Energy Systems Laboratory and it’s Licensed Partners, Command Commisioning, HHS Associates, SSRCx, TEESI, and SEA have access to the tools, research and expertise that make the Continuous Commissioning® process effective.
 This select group of Engineers and Building Professionals have the necessary skills and training to quickly identify the best improvement opportunities—those that can be implemented with the least cost while producing the greatest impact.

 The Energy Systems Laboratory's director, Dr. David Claridge, was recently interviewed about the Lab's Continuous Commissioning® efforts: